Hebrew Placement Examination

 - Completion of three years of study in an Israeli school of nursing.

-- Ten consecutive years of study in Israeli schools where language of instruction was Hebrew.
+- Ten consecutive years of study in Israeli schools where language of instruction was Hebrew (upon submission of a completion of tenth grade).

 Courses during the academic year